nasrudeensoftradix/CRUD-API-SWAGGER/README.md

 ![demo_detail](https://i.imgur.com/U60NFwS.png)
 ## How to use

-Execute `node index.js` to run the example:
+Execute `node index.js` to run the example as an app

 OR

-`Build with docker`
+Run in docker container

-docker-compose -f docker-compose.yml pull docker-compose -f docker-compose.yml up -d --build
+`docker-compose -f docker-compose.yml pull && docker-compose -f docker-compose.yml up -d --build`

+---
 Swagger Page - Navigate to `http://localhost:4000/docs`